dotnet/docs/docs/fsharp/get-started/get-started-vscode.md

 1. To get the code editing features of Ionide, your F# files need to be saved to disk and inside of a folder that is open in the Visual Studio Code workspace.
 1. If you've made changes to your system or installed Ionide prerequisites with Visual Studio Code open, restart Visual Studio Code.
 1. If you have invalid characters in your project directories, Ionide might not work.
 Rename your project directories if this is the case.
-1. If none of the Ionide commands are working, check your [Visual Studio Code keybindings](https://code.visualstudio.com/docs/customization/keybindings#_advanced-customization) to see if you're overriding them by accident.
+1. If none of the Ionide commands are working, check your [Visual Studio Code Key Bindings](https://code.visualstudio.com/docs/getstarted/keybindings#_advanced-customization) to see if you're overriding them by accident.
 1. If Ionide is broken on your machine and none of the above has fixed your problem, try removing the `ionide-fsharp` directory on your machine and reinstall the plugin suite.
 1. If a project failed to load (the F# Solution Explorer will show this), right-click on that project and click **See details** to get more diagnostic info.